 There is no maximum cap on the Petitioner’s additional investment.

-The TDM Investment Amount and the Additional Investment Amount shall be expended annually until the Petitioner submits a TDM Monitoring Report demonstrating compliance with the Maximum Trip Count.
+The TDM Investment Amount and the Additional Investment Amount shall be expended annually until the Director of Planning and Development verifies compliance with the Maximum Trip Count.

 If the Maximum Trip Count is exceeded, the Petitioner must submit a revised TDM Work Plan for the next Reporting Period that shall include a narrative of how the changes to the TDM Work Plan for the upcoming reporting period will reduce the number of vehicular trips during peak hours and a detailed proposal of how the TDM Investment Amount and the Additional Investment Amount will be spent.
 The TDM Work Plan and the proposal for TDM expenditures shall be reviewed and approved by the Director of Planning and Development.
+The TDM Work Plan shall set forth a plan to spend the TDM Investment Amount and Additional Investment Amount over a twelve (12) month period.
+If the monitoring period is six (6) months, the TDM expenditures at the end of the six month period shall be pro-rated.

 The Petitioner agrees to and shall embody these financial commitments in a contractual agreement with the City to be entered into prior to the issuance of the first building permit for a residential building in the Project, which agreement shall allow for the remedy of specific performance.

-Failure to comply with the Maximum Trip Count for five (5) consecutive Reporting Periods will constitute a violation of this Special Permit/Site Plan Approval and no further occupancy permits of any kind will be issued until the Petitioner submits a TDM Monitoring Report demonstrating compliance with the Maximum Trip Count.
+Failure to comply with the Maximum Trip Count by more than ten (10) percent for four (4) consecutive Reporting Periods will constitute a violation of this Special Permit/Site Plan Approval and no further occupancy permits of any kind will be issued until the Petitioner submits a TDM Monitoring Report demonstrating compliance with the Maximum Trip Count.

 So long as the Petitioner complies with the Maximum Trip Count, there is no minimum TDM Investment Amount required.

+In addition to the Maximum Trip Count Obligation, the Petitioner shall monitor, count and report a Sitewide Total Trip Count in accordance with Conditions #61-64 herein.
+The Sitewide Total Trip Count for weekday peak hours shall be the total of the Maximum Trip Count plus the unadjusted retail trips set forth in the Expanded Revised Building Program Traffic Generation Memorandum submitted by VHB on behalf of the Petitioner, dated March 28, 2019.
+The Sitewide Total Trip Count for the Saturday midday peak hour shall be the total of the unadjusted trips for office, residential, and retail from the March 28, 2019 Memorandum.
+If any Monitoring Report submitted determines that the Sitewide Trip Count exceeds either of these maximums by more than 20 percent (to account for variations in commercial uses and trips generated by public spaces), the Petitioner shall meet with the Director of Planning and Development and make reasonable good faith efforts to jointly develop and implement modified TDM measures in order to reduce the Sitewide Total Trip Count.

 PARKING CONDITIONS